Ferndale Main Street Historic District

-The City of Ferndale was designated as a State Historic Landmark (No. 883) in 1975 by the California State Parks Office of Historic Preservation.
+A portion of the City of Ferndale (California) was designated a State Historic Landmark (No. 883) in 1975 by the California State Parks Office of Historic Preservation.
 Ferndale's Main Street Historic District was established in 1994 by the National Park Service and placed on the National Register of Historic Places.

 Architecture

 Two distinct architectural phases are represented: late 19th century Victorian architecture, 1880 to 1890 and the early Modern period of the 20th century, 1920 to 1936.
 Eastlake-Stick style buildings by Architect T.J.
 Frost are particularly well represented as are Italianate, Queen Anne, Neo-Classic, Bungalow, and Mission styles.

 The Ferndale Main Street Historic District covers 46 acres, includes 39 contributing buildings and one object, the Town Clock.